adambard/learnxinyminutes-docs/solidity.html.markdown

 // Dictionaries (any type to any other type) mapping (string => uint) public balances;
 balances["charles"] = 1;
-// balances["ada"] is 0, all non-set key values return zeroes
+// balances["ada"] result is 0, all non-set key values return zeroes
 // 'public' allows following from another contract contractName.balances("charles"); // returns 1
 // 'public' created a getter (but not setter) like the following: